MP for Broadland and Fakenham

 Opposition Whip (Commons)

-Jerome Mayhew is a Conservative MP for Broadland and Fakenham, first elected in December 2019.
-He currently serves as an Opposition Whip in the Commons and as Shadow Minister for Transport, and sits on the Committee of Selection; his parliamentary career includes work on transport and infrastructure bills.
+Jerome Mayhew is the Conservative MP for Broadland and Fakenham, first elected in 2019.
+He currently serves as an Opposition Whip in the Commons and as Shadow Minister for Transport, while also sitting on the Committee of Selection and contributing to several policy and Bills committees during his parliamentary career.

-Declares 17 financial interests, including land and property holdings (six entries) and shareholdings (two entries), plus miscellaneous interests and earnings.
+Declares 17 financial interests, including land and property (UK and abroad), shareholdings, and various forms of employment earnings.

 Generated 21 February 2026